 After successful completion of the residency program, ESNI candidates will have preferred selection for an internal fellowship position in the combined Vascular Neurology fellowship training program at Upstate University Hospital Comprehensive Stroke Center.

-A post residency combined 2-year Vascular Neurology and Stroke Neurointervention fellowship training program will be available to eligible residents (without VISA restrictions).
-The fellow may serve as Clinical Instructor in the second year, with opportunities to practice as attending Stroke and Telestroke service lines.
-The combined program allows clinical fellows in the ACGME accredited Vascular Neurology program to extend training with a non-ACGME year and gain additional experience for proficiency in dignostic cerberal angiography and interventional stroke procedures.
+A post residency combined 1-2 year Vascular Neurology and Stroke Neurointervention fellowship training program is available to eligible residents (no VISA sponsorship is currently available for the second year (non-ACGME)).
+The fellow may serve as Clinical Instructor in the second year, with opportunities to participate in the attending Stroke and Telestroke service line.
+The combined 2-year program allows clinical fellows in the ACGME accredited Vascular Neurology program to extend training with a non-ACGME year to gain additional experience for proficiency in diagnostic cerebral angiography and interventional stroke procedures.

-The goal of this training pathway is to establish a clear route for Neurology residents to obtain expertise in the comprehensive care of stroke patients, to include the delivery of both medical (IV thrombolysis, secondary prevention, diagnosis and prevention, neurorehabilitation) and endovascular therapies of acute ischemic stroke (e.g intra-arterial thrombolysis/spasmolysis, angioplasty and stenting, mechanical thrombectomy)
+The goal of this training pathway is to establish a clear route for Neurology residents to obtain expertise in the comprehensive care of stroke patients, to include the delivery of both medical (IV thrombolysis, secondary prevention, diagnosis and prevention, neurorehabilitation) and endovascular therapies for acute ischemic stroke (e.g intra-arterial thrombolysis/spasmolysis, angioplasty and stenting, mechanical thrombectomy).

 Aravind Reddy, MD